cakephp/docs/en/core-libraries/helpers/form.rst

 Creating Forms
 ==============

-The first method you’ll need to use in order to take advantage of the FormHelper is ``create()``.
+The first method you'll need to use in order to take advantage of the FormHelper is ``create()``.
 This special method outputs an opening form tag.